-Aside from ensuring each service is working properly, one of the most challenging parts of managing a cloud-based infrastructure is cost monitoring.
-There are countless services to keep track of—including storage, databases, and computation—each with their own complex pricing structure.
+Aside from ensuring each service is working properly, one of the most challenging parts of managing a cloud-based infrastructure is cloud cost monitoring.
+There are countless services to keep track of—including storage, databases, and cloud computing—each with its own complex pricing structure.

-Monitoring cloud costs is quite different from other organizational costs in that it can be difficult to detect anomalies in real-time and accurately forecast monthly costs.
+Cloud cost monitoring is essential for both cloud cost management and optimization.
+But monitoring cloud spend is quite different from other organizational costs in that it can be difficult to detect anomalies in real-time and accurately forecast monthly costs.

 Many cloud providers such as AWS, Google Cloud, and Azure provide you with a daily cost report, but in most cases, this is not enough.
 For example, if someone is incorrectly querying a database for a few hours this can cause costs to skyrocket—and with a daily report, you wouldn’t be able to detect the spike until it’s too late.